Hydrocodone Addiction Treatment

 Hydrocodone addiction treatment helps patients overcome addiction.

-Even in cases where a person stops using hydrocodone on his or her own, the drug’s withdrawal effects make life all but unbearable.
+Even in cases where a person stops using hydrocodone on his or her own, the drug’s withdrawal symptoms make life all but unbearable.
 In effect, the body’s pain/pleasure receptors have suffered considerable damage from ongoing hydrocodone abuse.
 Feelings of fatigue, fever, chills, depression, nausea, jitteriness and cloudy thinking processes eventually drive a person to start using again, according to a University of Hawaii report.

 Hydrocodone addiction treatment uses medication therapies to help ease withdrawal symptoms and reduce the likelihood of relapse.
 These medications enable a person to make it through detoxification without the discomforts that occur from going “cold turkey.”